hieuvp/learning-resources/modules.md

 When invoking `require()` function with a local file path as the function's only argument, Node goes through the following sequence of steps:

-1. **Resolving**: To find the absolute path of the file.
+1. **Resolving**: to find the absolute path of the file.
-1. **Loading**: To determine the type of the file content.
+1. **Loading**: to determine the type of the file content.
-1. **Wrapping**: To give the file its private scope.
+1. **Wrapping**: to give the file its private scope.
 This is what makes both the `require` and `module` objects local to every file we require.
-1. **Evaluating**: This is what the VM eventually does with the loaded code.
+1. **Evaluating**: this is what the VM (Virtual Machine) eventually does with the loaded code.
-1. **Caching**: So that when we require this file again, we don’t go over all the steps another time.
+1. **Caching**: so that when we require this file again, we don't go over all the steps another time.

 ## Manual mocks (Jest)